-- Directly supervise a group of employees, not to exceed 15 employees.
-This group includes Deans, Front Office Staff and may in some circumstances include support staff. - Carry out supervisory responsibilities in accordance with the organization's policies and applicable laws - Interviewing, hiring and training employees - Planning, assigning and directing work - Appraising performance, rewarding and disciplining employees - Addressing complaints and resolving problems
+A Principal will directly supervise a group of employees, not to exceed 15 employees.
+This group includes Deans and front office staff, and may in some circumstances include paraprofessional staff, special education and/or specials teachers.
+The principal will carry out supervisory responsibilities in accordance with the organization's policies and applicable laws.
+Responsibilities include interviewing, hiring and training employees; planning, assigning, and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.